Yun Kim, EdD, LAc

 Jacques MoraMarco, DAOM, OMD, LAc

 Dr. MoraMarco was appointed as the Academic Dean in 2009.
 Dr. MoraMarco, who took the first acupuncture licensing examination administered in California in 1977, has over forty years of experience in clinical medicine, academia, and college administration.
-Much of Dr. MoraMarco’s clinical career, dating back to the mid-1980’s, has centered on the treatment of HIV/AIDS patients.
+Much of Dr. MoraMarco’s clinical career, dating back to the mid-1980s, has centered on the treatment of HIV/AIDS patients.
 He worked in the field as understanding of the disease was beginning to take shape and was among the very first acupuncturists in the country to work with oncologists and immunologists to provide treatment to HIV/AIDS patients.
-In addition to serving as Dean, Dr. MoraMarco supervises Emperor’s College clinical interns at Being Alive, a non-profit organization that provides free wellness services to people living with HIV/AIDS.
+From 2014 to 2019, Dr. MoraMarco supervised Emperor’s College clinical interns at Being Alive, a non-profit organization that provides free wellness services to people living with HIV/AIDS.